OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-05-Security-Misconfiguration.md

 | --- | --- | --- | --- |
 | 3 | 2 | 3 | 3 |

+In building a solution, many choices have to be made that can impact security.
+This risk is a bit of a “catch-all” where a user makes choices to settings that create risk.
+They can range from how/where sensitive data is stored, encryption settings, and more.

 ## The Gist

 Misconfigurations can often result in anonymous access to sensitive data or operations, unprotected public endpoints, secrets, and oversharing.